scimma/hop-client/doc/user/auth.rst

 path resolved by :code:`hop configure locate`.

 Multiple credentials may be stored together using this mechanism.
-Additional creentials may be added using `hop configure add-cred`, while the currently available credentials may be displayed with `hop configure list-creds` and unwanted credentials can be removed with `hop configure delete-cred`.
+Additional credentials may be added using `hop configure add-cred`, while the currently available credentials may be displayed with `hop configure list-creds` and unwanted credentials can be removed with `hop configure delete-cred`.
 Credentials can be added either interactively or from CSV files.
 For removal credentials are specified by username, or username@hostname in case of ambiguity.